VaclavDedik/jboss-seam/examples/metawidget/booking/readme.txt

 The source files in this example are just the overrides needed to utilize metawidget.
 Before the example is built, these overrides are merged with the original booking source code in a staging directory.
-This step is performed by following command, which is automatically called on any Ant build:
+This step is performed by following command:

   ant stage

+The stage command is automatically called on any Ant build, so you can simply run:

+  ant explode

 This example runs on JBoss AS as an EAR or Tomcat with JBoss Embedded as a WAR.